A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 More expensive chains also often have smoother, more durable and corrosion resistant coatings than their cheaper counterparts.

 Additionally, some more expensive chains have the pins and plates drilled to remove weight.
 Note that a chain is a wear item and should be replaced at regular intervals.
+Failure to do this will accelerate wear on your cassette and chainrings.

 Road bike bottom brackets explained